apigee/iloveapis2015-hmac-httpsignature/httpsig/callout/Readme.md

 the signature is valid, then the receiver can be assured the set of signed headers in the request have not been modified in transit.

-There is a "special" header name `(request-target)` - this represents the verb and URL path + query of the request.
+There are a few "special" header names :

+* `(request-target)` - this represents the verb and URL path + query of the request.
 Applications can use the Digest header (coupled with a following HTTP digest check) to verify the integrity of the payload of the request.

+* `created` - this represents the time of signature creation, expressed in seconds-since-epoch.

+* `expires` - this represents the time of signature expiry, expressed in seconds-since-epoch.

 In addition to simply verifying the mathematical validity of the signature, the verifying party will also want to check that inbound signatures include